confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 ## **Objective:**

 Welcome to "Seamlessly Connect Sources and Sinks to Confluent Cloud with Kafka Connect"!
-In this workshop, we will learn how to connect our external systems to Confluent Cloud using Connectors.
+In this workshop, you will learn how to connect your external systems to Confluent Cloud using Connectors.
 Confluent offers 180+ pre-built connectors for you to start using today with no coding or developing required.
 To view the complete list of connectors from Confluent, please see [Confluent Hub](https://www.confluent.io/hub/).

-If you attended the first workshop in our Microservices Series, "Getting Started with Microservices in Confluent Cloud", we walked through how to apply your microservices use case to the world of event streaming with Confluent Cloud.
+If you attended the first workshop in our Microservices Series, "Getting Started with Microservices in Confluent Cloud", you walked through how to apply your microservices use case to the world of event streaming with Confluent Cloud.

-Now, we'll cover what to do when you have other systems you want to pull data from or push data to?
+Now, you'll cover what to do when you have other systems you want to pull data from or push data to?
 This can be anything from a database or data warehouse to object storage or a software application.
 You can easily connect these systems to Kafka using one of the pre-built connectors.

-During the workshop, we will first set up our Confluent Cloud account, including creating our first cluster and topic, and setting up Schema Registry.
+During the workshop, you will first set up our Confluent Cloud account, including creating our first cluster and topic, and setting up Schema Registry.

-Next, we will set up and deploy 2 different types of connectors: Self Managed and Fully-Managed.
+Next, you will set up and deploy 2 different types of connectors: Self Managed and Fully-Managed.

 * Self Managed Connectors are installed on a self managed Kafka Connect cluster that is then connected to your Confluent Cloud cluster.
-We will be walking through how to set up a local Connect cluster by downloading Confluent Platform, installing the connector offered by Confluent, and then connecting it to our Kafka cluster running in Confluent Cloud.
+You will be walking through how to set up a local Connect cluster by downloading Confluent Platform, installing the connector offered by Confluent, and then connecting it to our Kafka cluster running in Confluent Cloud.

 * Fully-Managed Connectors are available as fully-managed and fully hosted in Confluent Cloud.
 With a simple GUI-based configuration and elastic scaling with no infrastructure to manage, these fully-managed connectors make moving data in and out of Kafka simple.
-We will be walking through how to launch a fully-managed connector in the UI.
+You will be walking through how to launch a fully-managed connector in the UI.
 Note that it can also be launched using the ccloud CLI.

-We will also learn more about Schema Registry and how we can use it in Confluent Cloud to ensure data compatibility and to manage our schemas.
+You will also learn more about Schema Registry and how you can use it in Confluent Cloud to ensure data compatibility and to manage our schemas.

 By the conclusion of the workshop, you will have learned how to leverage both self managed and fully-managed connectors to complete your data pipeline!